daler/dotfiles/docs/vim.rst

 For years I've been using the venerable *zenburn* colorscheme.
-However, now with additional plugins and highlighting mechansims (especially treesitter), it became important to be able to configure more than what was available in the
+However, now with additional plugins and highlighting mechansims (especially treesitter), it became important to be able to configure more than what that colorscheme supported.

+The `zenburn.nvim <https://github.com/phha/zenburn.nvim>`_ repo was a reboot of this colorscheme, but there were some parts of it that I wanted to change, or at least have more control over.
+Hence `my fork of the repo
+<https://github.com/daler/zenburn.nvim>`_, which is used here.
+If you're
+interested in tweaking your own colorschemes, I've hopefully documented that fork enough to give you an idea of how to modify on your own.